Why salons & med spas lose reviews they earned

 How it works

-- 1Connect your booking or checkout system — Boulevard or Acuity Scheduling via Zapier, or Square natively.
+- 1Connect your booking or checkout system — Boulevard or Acuity Scheduling via Zapier, or Square natively (checking out a client through Square Appointments counts).
 ReviewNudger listens for completed, paid appointments; the front desk changes nothing.

-- 2After checkout, each client gets one neutral text or email asking for a Google review, timed while the result still feels new.
-No response earns one gentle follow-up, and the cooldown means your every-four-weeks regulars are asked once, not monthly.
+- 2After checkout, a client can get one neutral text or email asking for a Google review at your saved time.
+Your campaign controls any follow-up, and the cooldown protects every-four-weeks regulars from monthly asks.

 Frequently asked questions